 Decorating Christmas Chocolate Bombs

-Once you have all your hot chocolate cocoa bombs sealed, it’s time to decorate them for the holiday season.
+Once you have all of them sealed, it’s time to decorate them for the holiday season.
 These are actually perfect for several holidays!
 These red hot chocolate bombs not only look great for Christmas, but are perfect for Valentine’s Day and New Year’s too!

 Step 1: Reheat the remaining melted red candy in the microwave again.
 Heat in 20-second increments until fully melted.
 Scoop the melted candy into a pastry bag or Ziploc bag.